Guest Authors

 Deborah Moggach

 Deborah is a wide-ranging author who has been writing since the 1970s, but rarely writes a similar book twice.
-Best known as the author of funny and moving 'Best Exotic Marigold Hotel', she has also written historical novels, such as 'Tulip Fever', books of short stories and screenplays.
-Her latest book, 'Final Demand', is a powerful novel about the consequences of greed.
+Best known as the author of the funny and moving 'Best Exotic Marigold Hotel', she has also written historical novels such as 'Tulip Fever', books of short stories and screenplays.
+Her latest book, ‘The Black Dress’, is a darkly funny novel about a woman becoming a funeral gate-crasher

 Humphrey Hawksley